roytang/blog/content/quotes/tic.md

 ### 587

-<hunter> this is impossible for us to evaluate, do you know why
+&lt;hunter&gt; this is impossible for us to evaluate, do you know why

-<hunter> it's because she's a woman
+&lt;hunter&gt; it's because she's a woman

-<hunter> and we're men
+&lt;hunter&gt; and we're men

-<hunter> we can only evaluate stuff that makes sense
+&lt;hunter&gt; we can only evaluate stuff that makes sense

 ---

 ### 588

-<hunter> maybe nothing's wrong with you
+&lt;hunter&gt; maybe nothing's wrong with you

-<hunter> maybe you're amazing, just the way you are
+&lt;hunter&gt; maybe you're amazing, just the way you are

 ---